 We are left with the problem of perceiving the third dimension of depth: how far away the source of a sound is from us.
 A sound that is near is louder than one that is far away, so you might think that intensity would provide all the information you need about the distance (or depth) of the source of a sound.
 Unfortunately, it is not so easy.
-A low-intensity sound at the ear might have come from either a loud sound far away or a soft one nearby.
+A lowintensity sound at the ear might have come from either a loud sound far away or a soft one nearby.
 (The situation here is analogous to the relations among retinal size, object distance, and object size in visual perception.)
 If the sound is one whose usual intensity you know (such as someone speaking in a normal voice or the sound of an average car engine), you can perceive its approximate distance auditorily using intensity information.
 If the sound is one whose usual intensity you do not know, however, you can't tell how far away it is by hearing it: you have to look.
 But because you can hear the direction a sound is coming from, you can use your ears to point your eyes, which can then do the job judging the distance.
 This is a good example of how your senses work together to provide you with knowledge of the world.

-■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3
+Return to Lecture Guide Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 Return to Chapter 3: Table of Contents